archegos-labs/platform/README.md

 * [NVida GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/amazon-eks.html) - The NVIDIA GPU Operator simplifies the deployment and management of GPU-accelerated applications on Kubernetes.

 ### Training Operator

+## Github Actions

+We're using the familiar good ole PR based workflow.
+This means IaC changes are validated and planned in the PR and once approved the infrastructure is deployed/applied on merge to main.
+The workflow is as follows:

+1. Infrastructure changes are made on a branch and a PR is created against main
+1. Terragrunt validate and plan are run on any changes.
+1. Validation and planning are run on every push to a branch
+1. Reviews and approvals are applied.
+Once the PR is approved, the PR is merged into main
+1. IaC changes from the PR merge are then applied.

+### Authentication & Authorization

+AWS is accessed from GitHub Actions using OpenID Connect.
+GitHub acts as an Identity Provider (IDP) and AWS as a Service Provider (SP).
+Authentication happens on GitHub, and then GitHub “passes” our user to an AWS account, saying that “this is really John Smith”, and AWS performs the “authorization“, that is, AWS checks whether this John Smith can create new resources.